 We started by analyzing the requirements structure and divided the broad range of information to be stored by class, category, and other criteria.
 We tried to make the new classification as detailed as possible.
 When the classification was ready, we defined a strict hierarchy for its different parts, indicating the way those parts were linked together and the rules, in accordance with which each of the parts was organized.
 We decided that the atomic pieces of information be separated on the information pages (repository, glossary, etc.) to be referenced from everywhere.
 Each page was to be referenced so that we could easily access this page later.

 The basic needs that had to be provided for in accordance with the corresponding roles were as follows:

-Business Analyst or Domain Expert: The information, required by a Business Analyst, is a high level view of the system from the business perspective.
+Business Analyst or Domain Expert: The information required by a Business Analyst is a high-level view of the system from a business perspective.
 Thus, they, basically, needed to see business process definitions and information on any existing integrations with external systems.
-Therefore, in order to support the Business Analysis purposes, we split the contents into Business Use-Cases and the Interfaces Repository.
+Therefore, to support the Business Analysis purposes, we split the contents into Business Use-Cases and the Interfaces Repository.

 System Analyst: Some Business Cases involve multiple software systems.
-In order to provide a proper solution, a System Analyst requires a high-level integration view of the systems involved and the information exchange between them.
-In order to cover this, we introduced Integration Use-Cases.
+To provide a proper solution, a System Analyst requires a high-level integration view of the systems involved and the information exchange between them.
+To cover this, we introduced Integration Use-Cases.

 As a result, the Software Developer is responsible for maintaining Technical Design, pages.
 These pages contain the implementation details that can prove helpful in problem investigations and the fulfillment of other low-level technical tasks.